The Lisp programming language was introduced in 1958.

 (or [test] ...)

-s in order, returning the first true
+Evaluate the tests in order, returning the first true

-is true and there are no more
+value.
+If no test is true and there are no more

-s left, return #f
+tests left, return #f.

-Example: This or
+Example: This or form evaluates to

-is less than -10 or greater than 10.
+true when either x is less than -10 or greater than 10.

 (define x -15)